jfjhh/qotd/README.md

 ## Todo

-- Qotd Sinatra application that periodically refreshes to display a quote.
-    - Make the CSS Pretty.
 - Find a way to test it.

 ## Installation